Project Eden (video game): Plot

 On their way the UPA Team encounter little girls who are blonde, wear a red dress and call themselves Lucy.
 After some talk they mutate into dangerous beasts.
-Minoko, while going to another sector of the city by a high-speed railcar, mentions that she once had a sister named Lucy, but that Lucy had died due to a genetic illness she and their mother suffered from.
+Minoko, while going to another sector of the city by a high-speed railcar, mentions that she once had a sister named Lucy, but that Lucy had died due to a genetic disorder that she and their mother suffered from.
 As they continue, the team starts to question if Minoko's family was involved in their situation.
 The train crashes before reaching its destination, and leaves Minoko trapped in by a group of cannibals.
-Upon their arrival, Carter asks Control to check out Minoko's father, Dr. Joseph Molenski, who was once a skilled technician and a biological engineer, and who was sacked from Real Meat for stealing machinery for his own research.
-As a fugitive, Molenski was never acquired by UPA, nor was Lucy.
+Upon their arrival, Carter asks Control to check out Minoko's father, Dr. Joseph Molenski, who was once a skilled technician and a biological engineer, and who was dismissed from Real Meat for stealing machinery for his own research.
+As a fugitive, Molenski was never apprehended by the UPA, nor was Lucy.
 Minoko was taken to the UPA Recreation Program, and thus became a UPA Agent.

 After traversing a former zoo that is now inhabited by cannibals and mutants, the team arrive at Ground Zero, the nominal ground level of the city.
 The team continues to levels below sea level.
-During their investigation, they stumble upon a video of Dr. Molenski, saying that he has found a nuclear bunker underneath, and has also rigged up a basic gene splicer.
+During their investigation, they stumble upon a video recording of Dr. Molenski, saying that he has found a nuclear bunker underneath, and has also rigged up a basic gene splicer.
 He also mentions that using it, he hopes to cure Lucy.

 The UPA Team enter the Eden Bunker, and upon their entrance, they discover that Dr. Molenski was trapped in a time dilation field, a field that which stops time around a given area, or slows it down immensely; similar to the effect of the team's Timeshock weapon.
 Molenski appears to be reaching out towards a computer.
 After deactivating the time dilation field, Minoko is kidnapped.
 Lucy tells Minoko that she has been creating the creatures, and the girls that mutated (in attempt to find a new body for herself) were her failures due to the different DNA of those girl victims that were too much to deal with.
 Since Minoko is her biological sister, Lucy wishes to take her body.

 Meanwhile, Molenski is told that fifteen years have passed, and asked what has happened.
 The answer is simple; in order to keep Lucy alive, Molenski had linked her mind to the computers, running half of her brain with them, while keeping her body in a time dilation field.
-However, since the computers were networked, Lucy took them over and tried to solve things her way.
+However, since the computers were networked, Lucy took them over and tried to solve things her own way.
 The other three UPA Team members rescue Minoko, and they deactivate Lucy's time dilation field causing her death.
 Molenski removes the computer connected to Lucy's head and inserts it into a robot body he has built for her to try to keep her brain alive.
 Mission accomplished, the UPA Team returns to the surface.